bbc/gel/src/components/comments.md

 </h3>
 ```

 Note the `<h3>`.
-While the nested list structure describes the nested relationship of replies to original comments, each comment should be considered _on the same plain_ as a contribution to the comment stream / discourse.
+While the nested list structure describes the nested relationship of replies to original comments, each comment should be considered _on the same plane_ as a contribution to the comment stream / discourse.
 This way, screen reader users are made aware of the nesting structure, but know that a comment of any type (reply or otherwise) can be navigated to using the `<h3>` shortcut (<kbd>3</kbd> in NVDA or JAWS on Windows).

-For brevity, comment replies are not implemented in the [**Reference implementation**](#reference-implementation).
+For brevity, comment replies are not implemented in the [Reference implementation](#reference-implementation).

 ## Recommended layout